We’re here to guide you through Google's Refine by feature, with examples and top tips to help you make the most of it as a user and a business.

 Google have been updating their search algorithm and playing around with results page features since day one - with shopping ads, map snippets, question boxes and videos now all battling for attention.

-Another feature which has been quietly gaining ground since July 2017 has been the ‘Refine By’ tool; a handy way to make product search results more specific and make searching even more effortless for users.
+Another feature which has been quietly gaining ground since July 2017 has been the ‘Refine By’ tool; a handy way to make product search results more specific and make searching even more effortless for users - the backbone of SEO.

 As with every change Google makes, this presents opportunities for businesses and digital marketers with one hand, and adds challenges with the other.
 We’re here to guide you through this increasingly prominent feature, so you can get the most from it as both a customer and a brand.

 When does it appear, and what does it look like?

 It will commonly appear on those broad, high volume searches that are carried out at the very early stages of researching something, or buying a product.
 It’s in the mix with the usual Google Shopping and paid ads you’d expect to see.